luis25franca/luis25franca/README.md

 ## About me
 - My name is Luís França, I am a 1st year Masters student, studying Computer Science and Engineering at the University of Minho.
 I am interested in various fields of computer science such as data science, data engineering and web development (mainly back-end and databases).
-I am a very analytical person, I care that my tasks work properly, as well as the 'how' and 'why' they work.
 - If you want to know more about me you can visit my personal website at www.luisfranca.com

 ## Contacts